 The maps are based on the information contained in countries’ pages and are followed by short comparative reviews on the main trends across participating countries.

-For the moment, three topics listed below are covered by the interactive maps, but they will gradually be developed for all policy fields covered by the Youth Wiki.
+For the moment, six topics listed below are covered by the interactive maps, but they will gradually be developed for all policy fields covered by the Youth Wiki.